 Reservation Deposit & School Fees

 Once the file is approved, the admissions office will send the appropriate invoice to the parent/guardian.
-Payment of the Reservation Deposit of 4725 Euro is an option and reserves a place until 15th April 2022, at which point the balance of the entire year's fees must be paid to secure the place finally.
+Payment of the Reservation Deposit of 5105 Euro is an option and reserves a place until 15th April 2023, at which point the balance of the entire year's fees must be paid to finally secure the place.

 The place is finally confirmed once all academic fees have been paid.

 Please note that the British School of Bucharest is not responsible for the content on external pages and, as usual, we advise you to monitor your children’s online activity.